OlivierGaillard/hayshoursrpi/README.md

 connect to the MariaDB, create a database and one table, store leaving hour as text.
 After the test the database is deleted.

-### Note: Future Version
+# Note: Future Version

-The next version will use `StateFulSets`
+- The next version will use `StateFulSets`

-### Configmap for MariaDB

-To create the database and its unique table I will use a configmap.
+- Configmap for MariaDB to create the database and its unique table (Now when the flask server starts it initializes the database.)

-#### Temporary Solution

-Once the flask server starts it initialize the database.

-## Form Usage

 - The starting time is fixed to 07:30.

-- Once started `http://localhost:5000` allows to enter the decimal elapsed time in a form.

-The submit will call the "backend" method `getEnd` of `HaysHours` object.

 ### Flask template